 Are you suffering from inflamed or swollen gums?
 Do your gums start bleeding easily when you brush your teeth?
 Are you suffering from persistent bad breath despite using mouthwash?
 All of these are signs of gum disease.
-If you see any of these symptoms, you need to consult your dentist near the Galleria immediately.
-At URBN Dental in Midtown and Uptown, our Houston Uptown dentists will thoroughly examine your mouth and treat gum disease in a timely manner so it doesn’t spread further.
+If you see any of these symptoms, you must consult your dentist near the Galleria immediately.
+At URBN Dental in Midtown and Uptown, our Houston Uptown dentists who do gum disease treatment in Houston will thoroughly examine your mouth and treat gum disease in a timely manner so it doesn’t spread further.

 What is Gum Disease?

 Gum disease is an extremely common disease in which your gums get swollen, sore, or even infected.
 This disease is extremely common in adults and is almost inevitable in those who don’t go for regular dental cleaning appointments.
 You can identify the presence of gum disease if you have persistent bad breath despite brushing frequently and using mouthwash or if your gums start bleeding easily.
 Make a dental visit as soon as you discover any gingivitis symptoms or indicators.
 Your prospects of correcting the effect of gingivitis and stopping it from developing into periodontitis are better the earlier you seek medical attention.

 Gum disease progresses rapidly in two stages — Gingivitis and Periodontitis.

 Gingivitis is the earliest stage of gum disease.
 During this stage, the tissue around your teeth and gums get inflamed, often as a result of poor oral hygiene.
 This condition can be identified by red and swollen gums that bleed easily when you brush your teeth.